| CONTINUING

 content.
 It is credited on an hour for hour basis, with a maximum set

+by the legislature at 5 PDH total per renewal period.
 So reading up on a new topic, researching a new design,

 keeping up with current engineering periodicals, or reading about the